echo66/bpm-timeline.js/README.md

 * Exponential: v(t) = V0 * (V1 / V0) ^ ((t - T0) / (T1 - T0)) **NOT TESTED**

 ## Use cases
+* Scheduling events using beat values, relating them directly to time (seconds) values used by the scheduler.
+* Showing the time value of the beats in a DAW composer grid.